MFarabi619/random-quote-machine/README.md

 * Attain a better understanding of React, Redux, Bootstrap, and SaSS.
 * Improve at making focused commits with detailed documentation to show progress of project.
 * Use the GitHub Projects feature to break the project down to smaller, easily-achievable chunks.

+Learning log:

+* Was introduced to React hooks, and realized that they were far easier to work with than the class system taught in the current freeCodeCamp curriculum.
+* Learned and used some basic folder structure so that project could be easily scaled in the future